oracle-livelabs/apex/apex-professional-hol5/2-adding-pages-shopping-cart.md

 ## What's next

-In the next hands-on lab, you learn how to customise Interactive Report as a developer and an end-user.
+In the next hands-on lab, you learn how to customize Interactive Report as a developer and an end-user.

 ## Acknowledgments